ndubizu19/EAFC-Player-Career-Workbook/README.md

-# EAFC 24 Player Career Mode Excel Workbook
+# EA SPORTS™ FC 24 Player Career Mode Excel Workbook

 ## Introduction

-Welcome to the EAFC Player Career Mode Excel Workbook!
-This spreadsheet is designed to help EAFC gamers track and analyze player statistics and career progress.
-Whether you're an EAFC enthusiast or a content creator, this tool can provide valuable insights into your player's journey.
+Welcome to the EA SPORTS™ FC 24 Player Career Mode Excel Workbook!
+This spreadsheet is designed to help gamers track and analyze player statistics and career progress.
+Whether you're an FC 24 enthusiast or a content creator, this tool can provide valuable insights into your player's journey.

 ## Table of Contents